simharuk2021/myFlix-client/README.md

 ## Getting Started
+(<npm init>) was used to create a package.json file to allow for dependencies to be added.

-A basic template structure was created to test installed REACT dependencies.
+A basic template structure was created to test installed REACT dependencies

+Parcel was installed using the <npm install parcel@2.0.0-beta.3.1 -g> command as the init parcel version was not functioning.
-Parcel was also installed as this allowed for files to be built in a dist folder which act as templates which will be added to later in the achievement,
+Parcel was run and this created a dist folder structure which acts as templates which will be added to later in the achievement.
+The folder struture was built on further within the src folder to enable components for movie-cards, movie-views and a main view.
+Onclick functionality was added to allow for movie details to be displayed.

 To get a local copy up and running follow these simple example steps.